-Your Student Finance England funding entitlement and/or your tuition fee status is affected if you are waiting for the Home Office to confirm your immigration status in the UK or you have been granted Discretionary Leave or other time-limited immigration status.
+Your Student Finance England (SFE) funding entitlement and your tuition fee status is affected if you are waiting for the Home Office to confirm your immigration status in the UK or you have been granted discretionary leave or other time-limited immigration status.

-If this applies to you and you are intending to use Student Finance England funding to pay your course tuition fees or fund your study and living costs, it’s very important you check your eligibility to receive this funding before you start your course.
+If this applies to you and you are intending to use SFE funding to pay your course tuition fees or fund your study and living costs, it’s very important you check your eligibility to receive this funding before you start your course.

 Your fee status is assessed once you have accepted a course offer.
 Please be aware that the University fee decision and the SFE funding decision are made independent of each other.